 The members of the Board of the association are members of CartONG working on a voluntary basis.
 For them, the process is a little different and we may store more personal data concerning them (including ID cards to be able to respond to calls for proposals, for reporting purposes, etc.).
 These data are stored in restricted access files and folders on CartONG managed infrastructure and are deleted when they leave the Board (the Board is elected once per year during the General Assembly).
 Board members are also invited to join a Google Group to facilitate internal communication.

 When you participate in an event, workshop or activity organized by CartONG, we collect and process personal data about you that is required for proper implementation.
 Such personal data are usually provided by you (via online registration), or, more rarely, by a third party (who co-organizes or supports the activity, workshop or event).
 This is generally information related to your identity, contact details and/or professional situation.
+We may also manage personal data such as photos and videos (see subsection below).
 These data are stored securely on the tools selected by CartONG and are kept according to the legal provisions in force.
 In these activities, workshops and events, we do not manage sensitive data.
 Below you will find additional details for participants in events organized by CartONG.

 Events open to the public